Skittles: Telekinize the Rainbow

 What is the key takeaway for digital campaign design?

 Build an interaction loop that mirrors real-world behaviour.
-When the mechanic matches the passion.
-In this case building and conquering terrain. people stay longer, replay more, and share more naturally.
+When the mechanic matches the passion, like building and conquering terrain here, people stay longer, replay more, and share more naturally.

 What is a common failure mode for experiences like this?